 The Honorable Robert Lockwood is the elected Public Defender of the 16th Judicial Circuit in Monroe County, Florida.
-He was elected on November 8, 2016 and sworn into office on January 3, 2017.
+He was elected to his first term on November 8, 2016 and sworn into office on January 3, 2017.
 He was re-elected (unopposed) to his second term on April 24, 2020.

 On July 1, 1963, Tom Watkins was sworn in as the first Public Defender of the 16th Judicial Circuit.
 Tom Watkins (1963-1972) was followed by John Keane (1973-1984), Rand Winter (1985-1996), Rosemary Enright (1997-2016) and Robert Lockwood (2017-present).

 Public Defender is a Constitutional Officer in Florida.
 There are twenty Public Defenders in Florida, one for each of the twenty Judicial Circuits.
 Only five circuits are "single-county" circuits.
 (11th Miami-Dade, 13th Hillsborough, 15th Palm Beach, 16th Monroe, 17th Broward).

 The Law Offices of Robert Lockwood are located in Key West, Marathon, and Plantation Key.
 The offices are comprised of roughly 40 total employees (20 Assistant Public Defenders and 20 support staff) and handle thousands of cases each year.